thegetty/quire/packages/11ty/_includes/README.md

 #### `data`

-The `data` property contains the final data from the Elevent data cascade, including Quire specific global data files located in the `content/_data/` directory.
+The `data` property contains the final data from the Eleventy data cascade, including Quire specific global data files located in the `content/_data/` directory.

 ### Example Usage